vigetlabs/microcosm/README.md

 ```

 When `action.cancel()` is called, the action will move into a
 `cancelled` state.
-Since our domain doesn't handle that action state,
+If a domain doesn't handle a given state no data
-no data operation will occur.
+operation will occur.

 Visit [the API documentation for actions](./docs/api/actions.md) to
 read more.